The Missing Cross to Purity

 but have walked scandalously and disorderly;

-whether they have been such who have come over to minister,
+whether they have been those who have come over to minister,

 or seamen, and factors, or merchants, or masters of ships,